How can I have a say in the running of Common Awards at a national level?

 If you have any feedback you would like the Management Board to consider, you can submit this to one of the CAMB student representatives at any point.
 The Board takes the issue of anonymity very seriously; individual students will not be named in any student feedback considered by the Board, and any identifying information will be removed before feedback is considered.

-The current CAMB student representatives and their contact details are as follows:
+The current CAMB student representatives and their contact details are as follows.
+Please click on a rep's name to view more information about them:

 Student representatives are elected for one year.
 The role of the student representatives is: